 Freedom of Information Act (for Chicago Police Board)

 The Illinois Freedom of Information Act (FOIA) is a state law that provides access to certain public records.
-Each City department is a separate agency responsible for maintaining its own records, so requests should be submitted to the department that maintains the records you want.
+Each City department is a separate agency responsible for maintaining its own records, so requests should be submitted to the department that maintains the records you are seeking.

 What Records Are Available?